Anonymous Parse caching

 Transaction pooling rotates a backend among many clients.
 If the pooler forwards the empty Parse name as-is, every client's Bind runs against a backend that has no plan cached for that query.
 Hot OLTP paths pay the planner cost on every call.

-Named prepared statements solve plan caching, but they push the bookkeeping problem onto the pooler:
+Named prepared statements solve planner performance, but they push the bookkeeping problem onto the pooler:

 • The pooler must remember each client's named statements until the client disconnects, even if the pool-level shared cache evicts the entry.